 My partner and I were getting really excited as we were dragging our luggage along the old rail tracks by Bristol Harbour.
 Not only to get settled into our accommodation and to get ready to take on the city, but because our accommodation this time wasn’t any normal hostel – It was on a boat!
-None of us had ever been staying on a boat before, so I thought it would be great fun to try it out, when I came by the Kyle Blue hostel boat on the UK’s Independent Hostels website.
+None of us had ever been staying on a boat before, so I thought it would be great fun to try it out, when I came accross this hostel on the UK’s Independent Hostels website.

 And here we were, boarding this beautifully refurbished boat, which turned out to be surprisingly spacious and comfortable to move around.
 We especially fell in love with the kitchen, which like the welcoming lounge offers some really nice views across the habour, and makes you feel right in the heart of the harbour-atmosphere.

 The dilemma about unique forms of accommodation is chosing whether to stay in and just enjoy it, or to head out for adventures – but despite being tempted to hang out on the boat all day, we wanted to experience what the surrounding harbour had to offer.